NaiemaElsaadi/Final_Project_Data_Visualization/README.md

 ## Data Sources
 The dataset that is used for this project was found through Kaggle, a popular platform for datasets.
-This dataset will provide information on Student Performance in schools, GPAs, ACTs, Drop out rates, as well as information on financial situation of students, geographic, demographic, and psychographic information on students and their families.
+This dataset provided information on student GPAs, Standardidzed Test Scores, Family Income, State, and other Demographic and Academic information.
 <br><b> Source Data for csv file:</b>
 https://www.kaggle.com/datasets/mexwell/us-school-scores/data